openzipkin/zipkin-ruby/README.md

 Caveat: Hermann is only usable from within Jruby, due to its implementation of zookeeper based broker discovery being JVM based.

+The Kafka transport send data using Thrift.
+Since version 0.31.0, Thrift is not a dependency, thus the gem 'finagle-thrift' needs to be added to the Gemfile also.

 ### Logger

 The simplest tracer that does something.
 It will log all your spans.